MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 - We want EXPLAIN PHYSICAL PLAN to show how we'll execute a window function.
 - We need to know the type of the ORDER BY columns, which we don't know in LIR.
 (Although we could add extra type info to window function calls.)

+### Use WITH MUTUALLY RECURSIVE

+We are [in the process of adding support for recursive SQL queries](https://github.com/MaterializeInc/materialize/issues/17012).
+We could implement prefix sum using that instead of custom rendering code.
+In this case, all the window function handling could happen in the HIR-to-MIR lowering, by translating to a MIR expression that has `LetRec`.

 ### Representing window functions in each of the IRs

 There are several options for how to represent window functions in HIR, MIR, and LIR.
 For each of the IRs, I can see 3 options: